Intrauterine growth restriction

 Further tests may be needed to screen for infection or genetic problems if IUGR is suspected.

 IUGR increases the risk that the baby will die inside the womb before birth.
 If your doctor thinks you might have IUGR, you will be closely monitored with regular pregnancy ultrasounds to measure the baby's growth, movements, blood flow, and fluid around the baby.

 Non-stress testing will also be done.

-Depending on the results of these tests, delivery may be necessary.
+Depending on the results of these tests, delivery of your baby may be necessary.

 After delivery, growth and development of the newborn depends on the severity and cause of IUGR.
 The baby's outlook should be discussed with your obstetrician and pediatrician.

-Depending on the specific cause, IUGR increases the risk for a variety of pregnancy and newborn complications.
-Infants may have a non-reassuring fetal heart rate during labor, requiring delivery by c-section.
+Depending on the specific cause, IUGR increases the risk of pregnancy and newborn complications.
+Babies may have an abnormal fetal heart rate during labor, requiring delivery by C-section.

 Calling your health care provider

 Contact your provider right away if you are pregnant and notice that the baby is moving less than usual.

 Also call your health care provider if your infant or child does not seem to be growing or developing normally.